GlxryX/Matchmaker/README.md

 # Matchmaker
-A dumb matchmaking bot a friend requested
+A matchmaking bot requested by friend

 ## What does it do?
 Take the stress out of asking someone out by using this to find mutual connections!